 M State created these five K-12 Collaboration programs to be offered in the high school.
 We recognize our role as a partner and a leader in education, and preparing youth for a successful college and career pathway is our priority.

-M State works with 46 partner high schools to provide college-level courses through the Concurrent Enrollment Program.
+M State works with more than 30 partner high schools to provide college-level courses through the Concurrent Enrollment Program.

 eCampus in the High School provides partner high schools and their students with access to online college-level courses in several goal areas of the Minnesota Transfer Curriculum and technical course options.